La Salle County may have to move location of early voting due to building concerns

 Some of those questions may be answered Friday.
-The County Property Committee meets at 9 a.m. to resume a discussion about the government center, specifically the lower level, and whether to continue using it for jury service and early voting.
+The County Property Committee will meet at 9 a.m. to resume a discussion about the government center, specifically the lower level, and whether to continue using it for jury service and early voting.

-Last month, office heads reported conditions have become unhealthy for county office workers.
-That in turn raised questions about whether that area is suitable for public access.
+Last month, office heads reported that conditions have become unhealthy for county office workers.
+That, in turn, raised questions about whether the area is suitable for public access.

-County Chairman Don Jensen (R-Deer Park) said at July 26 meeting he was sensitive to the workers’ concerns but he wanted a formal determination on whether the basement is safe for use.
+County Chairman Don Jensen, R-Deer Park, said at a July 26 meeting that he was sensitive to the workers’ concerns, but he wanted a formal determination on whether the basement is safe for use.

 “Is it actually uninhabitable?”
-Jensen said then.
+Jensen said.
 “Or are there measures we can take to make it inhabitable?”

 The La Salle County governmental complex has a laundry list of problems, which prompted board member Joe Savitch, D-La Salle, to question whether it’s time to explore building a new courthouse complex.